LouieYang/deep-photo-styletransfer-tf/README.md

 ## Examples
-Here are more result from tensorflow algorithm (from left to right are input, style, torch results and tensorflow results)
+Here are more results from tensorflow algorithm (from left to right are input, style, torch results and tensorflow results)

 <p align="center">
     <img src='examples/input/in6.png' height='140' width='210'/>